realh/gbxutils/README.md

 this applies to one URL string at a time.
 You can use both flags at once by typing 'ig' or 'gi'.

+### tm2tonf.js

+This is not useful yet.
+It tries to convert TM2 Stadium maps to TMNF format, but currently TMNF can not load the resulting files.
+I believe this is because gbxutils can, so far, only parse chunks from the header.
+Hopefully it will soon be able to fully parse body chunks, then I'll be able to work out which chunks need to be changed and/or removed to complete the conversion.

 ## Goal

 The main aim is to allow large scale copy, transform and paste operations in